submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 ## Building

-Nothing extra needs to be done to build `submariner-globalnet` as it is built with the standard submariner build.
+Nothing extra needs to be done to build `submariner-globalnet` as it is built with the standard Submariner build.